top of page

 What happened?

 On the morning of 17 June, the British settlers crossed the Tuamarina Stream to exchange words with Te Rauparaha and Te Rangihaeta.
-However, after Henry Thompson presented handcuffs to arrest Te Rauparaha, a shot was fired by a nervous British settler.
+However, after Henry Thompson presented handcuffs to arrest Te Rauparaha, he resisted, and Thompson ordered his men to open fire.
 In the subsequent battle, four people on both sides were killed, including Te Rangihaeta’s wife, Te Rongo.
 The surviving British settlers then fled towards the hill on the other side of Tuamarina Stream, waving white handkerchiefs as white flags of surrender.
 After receiving consent from Te Rauparaha, Te Rangihaeta exacted utu for the death of his wife and killed 18 British settlers with blows to the head with his mere.
 The remaining 27 British settlers escaped north back to Nelson.

 What changed as a result?